jlgingrich/NYTGames/README.md

 - `parse`: Transforms raw JSON into a strongly-typed F# object.
 - `getCurrentRaw`: Gets a raw unparsed JSON string description of the current puzzle from NYT.
 Contains unneccessary data that are ignored when parsed.
 - `getCurrentGame`: Gets a description of the puzzle for the current date, as determined by the New York Times website.
-All games provide this.

-Only certain games provide these methods, depending on whether the API provides access to archived games:
+Only certain games provide these methods, depending on whether the API for that game provides access to archived games:

 - `getRaw`: Gets a raw unparsed JSON string description of the specified puzzle from NYT.
 Contains unneccessary data that are ignored when parsed.
 - `getGame`: Gets a description of the puzzle on a specific date.
-Not all games currently provide this due to technical limitations.

 ## Supported Games